gbusch/Azure_HowTos/databricks_in_vscode.md

     ]
 }
 ```
-Beware: Since this file contains secrets that would allow anyone to access your databricks cluster make sure that it does stay secret!
-For example it could be a smart move to immediately include it in a gitignore-file!

 If you want to specify your conda environment (for example to install more python libraries), you can include an `environment.yml` file and uncomment the line starting with "postCreateCommand".
 Here is an example for an environment definition (make sure the version of databricks-connect matches the cluster version):
 ```